Extreme Blue Summer Internship

 What is Extreme Blue?

 There are summer internships, and then there’s Extreme Blue.
-Think of it as the opportunity to run your own business, but with the support, expertise, and backing of one of the worlds leading technology companies.
-Extreme Blue at IBM isn’t your average summer internship, it’s 12 weeks of intense creative thinking.
+Think of it as the opportunity to run your own business, but with the support, expertise and backing of one of the worlds leading technology companies.
+Extreme Blue at IBM isn’t your average summer internship.
+It’s 12 weeks of intense creative thinking.

-Where else could you experience all this…?
+After all, where else could you do all this?

 What opportunities do we offer?